+\paragraph{Implications for depth efficiency in PLMs.} Our results suggest that depth inefficiency is not limited to autoregressive LLMs or next-token prediction.
+Across autoregressive, masked, diffusion-based, and multimodal PLMs, we observe a broadly similar pattern: only a subset of layers carries most of the downstream-relevant computation, while other layers mainly provide incremental refinement.
+This is consistent with recent findings in LLMs, where later layers often have reduced downstream influence and mainly refine the final prediction \citep{csordas2025language, sun2025curse, lad2024remarkable, gromov2024unreasonable}.
+At the same time, the exact allocation of computation depends on the model family and modality.
+For example, ESM3 shows weaker early-layer effects and stronger mid-to-late contributions, which our cross-modal analysis suggests may be related to early sequence-structure alignment.
+This indicates that depth inefficiency may be a general property of deep Transformer-based PLMs, but its precise form can depend on how objectives, modalities, and architectures organize computation across depth.

-\paragraph{Bridging adaptive computation ideas to the protein domain is still challenging.} Efforts to address this limitation in LLMs often rely on making computation more adaptive or compositional.
-For example, through Chain-of-Thought prompting \citep{wei2022chain} or depth-dynamic models like the Inner Thinking Transformer \citep{chen2025inner}.
+\paragraph{Toward more adaptive and depth-efficient protein models.} Efforts to address depth inefficiency in LLMs often rely on making computation more adaptive or improving layer utilization, for example, through Chain-of-Thought prompting, depth-dynamic models, or methods that directly target deeper-layer learning \citep{chen2025inner, sun2025curse,wei2022chain}.
 However, applying these ideas to protein models is not necessarily trivial.
-Protein sequences lack a clear notion of intermediate “reasoning steps”, and their functional behavior emerges from distributed, nonlinear evolutionary constraints rather than symbolic logic.
-That said, certain ideas may still be applicable.
-Promising directions include staging generation, such as coarse-to-fine structural scaffolding, or utilizing existing inductive biases \citep{jumper2021af2, dauparas2022proteinmpnn, lin2023esm2, morehead2024geometry} or designing new inductive biases that encourage reusable computation throughout the network.
-Developing such frameworks may help protein models move beyond the fixed-depth inefficiency and better match the compositional complexity of their domain.
+Protein sequences lack a clear notion of intermediate ``reasoning steps'', and their functional behavior emerges from distributed, nonlinear evolutionary and biophysical constraints rather than symbolic logic.
+That said, several directions appear promising.
+Growing approaches, where models are progressively expanded during pretraining, and looping approaches, where layers or blocks are reused across multiple computational steps, could be tested as ways to improve depth utilization in PLMs \citep{karp2024landscape,saunshi2024inductive,kapl2025depth,kapl2026growing,dehghani2018universal}.
+Sparse architectures such as MoE models may also be relevant, as our ProGen3 results show weaker scale-dependent sharpening of depth inefficiency, consistent with recent work suggesting that sparsity can mitigate the curse of depth in LLMs \citep{muhtar2026does}.
+Finally, our measurements could guide practical adaptive-compute methods for protein models, such as early-exit or layer-skipping policies that reduce inference cost while preserving downstream performance.